roiceee/Search-GIF/README.md

 # Search-GIF

-Toy website to search GIPHY gifs using the GIPHY API.
+Toy website to search GIPHY GIFs using the GIPHY API.